-

 Literacy, M.Ed.

-- M.Ed. degree in Literacy with two endorsements in Literacy Teacher and Literacy Coach (Coaching strand for Elementary and Secondary) or certifications in Literacy Teacher and ESOL (ESOL strand).
+• Increase your career options through two additional certifications in Literacy Teacher and Literacy Coach or 2 certifications in Literacy Teacher and ESOL.

-- Acquisition of in-depth knowledge about literacy teaching and instruction rather than a general program of education that will transform your literacy teaching and your students’ literacy learning.
+• Acquisition of in-depth knowledge about literacy teaching and instruction that will transform your literacy teaching and your students’ literacy learning.

 The Literacy Masters of Education program admits students for a summer entry.
 Only complete applications are considered for admissions.
 Application decisions will be made shortly following the posted deadline below.